IOTA-Ledger/blue-app-iota/README.md

 ## Introduction

 IOTA is a unique cryptocurrency with specific design considerations that must be taken into account.
-This document will attempt to go over how the Ledger Nano S functions, and how to stay safe when using the Ledger Nano S for IOTA.
+This document will attempt to go over how the Ledger hardware wallet functions, and how to stay safe when using a Ledger to store IOTA.

 ### Terminology